9 Best Features for a Corporate Travel Management App | Agente

 Extensive inventory includes variants of transportation (planes, trains, buses, etc.) and accommodation (hotels, hostels, rental housing).

-One of the coolest features of a travel management app is AI-driven personalized results on the inventory items.
+One of the coolest features of a travel management app is AI-driven personalized results on inventory items.
 In this case, the search results are based on past bookings and travel policy.
 AI technology finetunes the results with every booking as the system learns from experience.

 Automatic compliance with corporate travel policies